artur-ciocanu/launch.en/help/extension-reference/web/cloud-connector-extension/cloud-connector-extension.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-The event forwarding Cloud Connector extension allows you to create custom HTTP requests to send data to a destination or retrieve data from a destination.The Cloud Connector extension is like having Postman on Adobe Experience Platform Edge Network and can be used to send data to an endpoint that does not have a dedicated extension yet.
+The Cloud Connector event forwarding extension allows you to create custom HTTP requests to send data to a destination or retrieve data from a destination.
+The Cloud Connector extension is like having Postman on Adobe Experience Platform Edge Network and can be used to send data to an endpoint that does not have a dedicated extension yet.

 Use this reference for information about the options available when using this extension to build a rule.